 The following information has been excerpted from the Draft FCGMA Groundwater Management Plan Update (October 2006).
-For more information the document can be found on the GMA website at:
+For more information the document can be found on the GMA website at: http://publicworks.countyofventura.org/fcgma/index.htm

 Seawater intrusion has long been the primary water concern within the FCGMA and was the problem for which the FCGMA was originally formulated to help fix.
 The intrusion occurs exclusively along the coastline in the Oxnard Plain basin.
-The U.S. Geological Survey also identified another type of saline intrusion on the Oxnard Plain - salts moving from the surrounding marine clays and older geologic units as pressure in the aquifers is reduced from overpumping.
+The U.S. Geological Survey also identified another type of saline intrusion on the Oxnard Plain - salts moving from the surrounding marine clays and older geologic units as pressure in the aquifers is reduced from over pumping.
 This type of intrusion may also be occurring on a minor scale in the Pleasant Valley basin.
 Chloride has also become a problem along Arroyo Las Posas where groundwater from an area in the East and South Las Posas basins must be blended with lower-chloride water to meet irrigation suitability.
 This problem appears to have migrated downstream with some of the City of Camarillo's wells now affected.